dhlab-basel/JDNConvertibleCalendarDateAdapter/src/app/modules/jdnconvertiblecalendardateadapter/README.md

 ## Introduction

-`JDNConvertibleCalendarDateAdapter` provides an implementation of Angular Material 2 `DateAdapter` (<https://material.angular.io/components/datepicker/overview#choosing-a-date-implementation-and-date-format-settings>) for `JDNConvertibleCalendar` (<https://www.npmjs.com/package/jdnconvertiblecalendar>), so that the Angular Material 2 DatePicker UI can be used with different calendar formats.
+`JDNConvertibleCalendarDateAdapter` provides an implementation of the Angular Material 2 `DateAdapter` (<https://material.angular.io/components/datepicker/overview#choosing-a-date-implementation-and-date-format-settings>) for `JDNConvertibleCalendar` (<https://www.npmjs.com/package/jdnconvertiblecalendar>), so that the Angular Material 2 DatePicker UI can be used with different calendar formats.